RoadieHQ/backstage-plugin-travis-ci/README.md

       travis-api-version: 3
 ```

-as a separate object:
+and as a separate configuration object:
 ```yml
 travisci:
   baseUrl: 'https://travis-ci.com/'
 ```

-3. Add plugin to the list of plugins:
+3. Add plugin to the list of plugins within the application plugins file:

 ```ts
 // packages/app/src/plugins.ts
 export { plugin as TravisCI } from '@roadiehq/backstage-plugin-travis-ci';
 ```

-4. Add plugin to the `entitytPage.tsx` source file:
+4. Add plugin to the `EntityPage.tsx` source file:

 ```tsx
 // packages/app/src/components/catalog/EntityPage.tsx